ALMA detection of hydrogen cyanide (HCN) in the atmosphere of Saturn: Result and discussion

 \subsection{Spatial distribution of HCN in Saturn}

-We created the integrated emission map of HCN in Saturn using the task {\tt IMMOMENTS} in CASA.
-The integrated emission maps were created by integrating the spectral data in the velocity range where the emission line of HCN was detected.
-After the generation of the integrated emission map, we clearly observed the emission line of HCN emitting from the eastern and western limbs of Saturn.
-Now we overplotted the integrated emission map of HCN over the 856.192 $\mu$m continuum emission map of Saturn to understand the proper location of emission of HCN in Saturn.
-The integrated emission map and overplotted map were shown in Figure~\ref{fig:limb}.
+We create an integrated emission map of the HCN in Saturn using the task {\tt IMMOMENTS} in CASA.
+Integrated emission maps are created by integrating the spectral data cubes in the velocity ranges where the emission line of the HCN is detected.
+After the generation of the integrated emission map, we find that the emission line of HCN emits from the eastern and western limbs of Saturn.
+We overplot the integrated emission map of HCN over the 856.19 $\mu$m continuum emission map of Saturn to determine the proper location of HCN emissions in Saturn.
+The integrated emission map and the overplotted map are shown in Figure~\ref{fig:limb}.
+We observe that the integrated map of HCN is resolved because the line emitting region is larger than the synthesized beam of the integrated emission map.